Enjoy-Korea/help-center/src/pages/policies/terms_of_service_en.md

 **4.2 Booking and Payment**

 When making a booking, users agree to pay the total fees (collectively, "**Total Fees**"), including service fees and applicable taxes.
-Upon booking confirmation, a direct contract is established between the Host and Guest, governed by the Host's policies and terms.
+Upon booking confirmation, a direct contract is established between the Host and Tenant, governed by the Host's policies and terms.
 EnkorStay collects security deposits as required by the Host.

 ## 5. Cancellations, Travel Issues, Refunds, and Booking Changes

 **5.1 Cancellations and Refunds**

-Cancellations are subject to our [Guest Policy](https://help.enkor.kr/policies/guest_en).
+Cancellations are subject to our [Tenant Policy](https://help.enkor.kr/policies/guest_en).
 In cases of uncontrollable events, partial or full refunds may be available.
-If a Host cancels a booking or a travel issue arises, Guests may be eligible for rebooking or a refund.
+If a Host cancels a booking or a travel issue arises, Tenants may be eligible for rebooking or a refund.

 **5.2 Booking Changes**

-Hosts and Guests may modify bookings through the platform, with any resulting fees or taxes to be paid accordingly.
+Hosts and Tenants may modify bookings through the platform, with any resulting fees or taxes to be paid accordingly.

 ## 6. Access and Use of Services